YousufSM/Amazon_Video_Game_Visualisation/README.md

 **Link**: http://deepyeti.ucsd.edu/jianmo/amazon/index.html\

 ## Visualisation
-Since there was a limitation of 4 charts, the focus was to present multi-dimensions of the data along with keeping the charts as simple as possible considering business users.
+Since there was a limitation of 4 charts, the focus was to present multi-dimensions of the data along with keeping the charts as simple as possible considering the business users.
 The attention is on functionality and on aiming the familiarity of the charts for the audience. \
 \
 **Figure 1** explores 4 dimensions of the data i.e. Total review and market share by each Product Type and Product Brand\
 \